 It was designated a national monument by President Obama in 2016 and is now part of the National Park Service.

-The building is temporarily closed due to COVID.
+The building is temporarily closed.
 You can visit when they reopen, though!